kraviecdev/whats-the-weather/README.md

 # What's the weather

-What's the weather is an application based on the graphic design in Figma and using latest technology.
+What's the weather is an application based on the graphic design by Szymon Łydkowski in Figma and using latest technology.
-It was created as a training application to my Frontend portfolio.
+It was created as a training application to Frontend portfolio.

 ## Table of contents
 1. [Demo](#demo)